CumulusNetworks/docs/content/cumulus-netq-412/Installation-Management/Install-NetQ/Before-You-Install.md

 ## Next Steps

 After you've decided on your deployment type, you're ready to {{<link title="Install the NetQ System" text="install NetQ">}}.

-Alternately, you can launch NetQ using NVIDIA Base Command Manager.
-To get started, refer to the {{<exlink url="https://docs.nvidia.com/base-command-manager/#product-manuals" text="Base Command Manager administrator and containerization manuals">}}.